 Why are there pits on ground stone hatchets?
 These are wood working tools, but could they have been used for cracking seeds and nuts as well?
 How to find out?
 Do experiments!
 For this month in archaeology, we discuss the recent experimental archaeology paper, led by Dr Nina Kononenko.

 By studying the marks on a stone tool, we can see what that tool was used for.
 In Australia, stone artefacts such as hammerstones and hatchets often have pits on the surface.
 These pits are produced when these tools are used as anvils for stone-working or opening hard-cased foods such as shell-fish.
 But could they have been used for plant processing as well?

-The recently published paper in the Journal of Archaeological Science: Reports by Dr Nina Kononenko, Val Attenbrow, Peter White and Robin Torrence, set up a series of experiments to ask – could these pits be formed from nut-cracking?
+The recently published paper in the Journal of Archaeological Science: Reports by Dr Nina Kononenko, Val Attenbrow, Peter White, Robin Torrence and Brit Amussen set up a series of experiments to ask – could these pits be formed from nut-cracking?

 What nuts could have been cracked in Australia?

 There are many edible endemic nuts and hard seeds in Australia including Quandong nuts (Pardoe et al. 2019), Macrozamia seeds and Macadamia nuts (Asmussen, 2011; Beck et al., 1988; Ferrier and Cosgrove, 2012; Field et al., 2009).

 What nuts did they use in this experiment?